Restore your teeth with Tooth Implants

 Can I Be a Candidate for Tooth Implants?

 Tooth implants can be placed in everyone except growing children.
 A good candidate for a tooth implant has good oral health and an adequate jaw bone in which to integrate the tooth implant.
 However, even those who do not have a strong jaw can receive bone grafts or mini tooth implants.
 For a successful tooth implant, the gums must be healthy.

 Those with the periodontal disease most likely will experience complications.
 If a person is inclined to clench their teeth, this could also pose a threat to a successful tooth implant.
-Finally, if the patient smokes, suffers from diabetes, or has heart disease, a personal evaluation by their dentist will be necessary.
+Finally, if the patient smokes, suffers from diabetes, or has heart disease, a personal evaluation by their “dentist near me” will be necessary.

 Tooth Implants require the same oral care as natural teeth.
 Brushing daily, flossing, and using small bottle brushes are necessary for maintaining a tooth implant.
-Consistent visits to the dentist are crucial to check the stability of the implant and to make sure it is functioning the way it should.
+Consistent visits to your dentist in Lincoln, NE are crucial to check the stability of the implant and to make sure it is functioning the way it should.